When I have my period, can I go a whole school day without changing the pad? – Kim*

 can build up.

-bad odors.
-This is especially true if you'll be playing sports or rushing around from
+prevent bad odors.
+This is especially true if you'll be playing sports or rushing

 Changing pads often also helps prevent accidental leaks.
 If your period suddenly